danny-baker/deploy-beast-datascience-vm/README.md

 ![jhub terminal screen](https://user-images.githubusercontent.com/12868840/112557836-50498000-8dc5-11eb-93f8-a38580665b2e.PNG)

-**Check no. processors, ram, and uptime**
+**Check no. processors, ram, and uptime with `htop`**

-`htop`

-**Check available disk space**
+**Check available disk space with `df -h`**

-`df -h`

 ![4tib df](https://user-images.githubusercontent.com/12868840/112557855-58a1bb00-8dc5-11eb-9baa-e3c219e9bc4b.PNG)

 **Check internet speed**

-Install a well loved program to check speed on linux

 `sudo apt install speedtest-cli`

-Run `speedtest`
+`speedtest`

-Open a notebook and get to work.
-Easily collaborate
+Open a notebook and get to work :)

 You now have a beast.
-Well if you are on the free account it's probably only 4 cores.
+Well... if you are on the free account it's probably only 4 cores.
 But the same applies whether you have 4 cores or 400.
-It's all running the same OS so if you get familiar with this now, you will be ready to upgrade when the free trial is over.
+It's all running the same OS so if you get familiar with all this now, you will be ready to upgrade when the free trial is over.

 **Further reading**

-Follow he microsoft documentation to show you more options to connect and use the new vm.
-There is some great stuff here.
+Follow the microsoft documentation to show you more options to connect and use the new vm and what you can do with it.

 https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro